 Gender Health Clinic

 Children's Wisconsin is committed to improving the lives of all children and youth in any facet of their health and well-being.
-That is why we recognize the need for a health clinic devoted to children and youth who may have concerns of any kind relating to gender identity.
-We are dedicated to providing care, education and support to patients and their families, while being sensitive to different experiences and circumstances.
+That is why we recognize the need for a health clinic devoted to children and youth who may have questions of any kind relating to gender identity.
+Our approach is guided by widely accepted medical and scientific evidence and follows guidelines endorsed by World Professional Association for Transgender Health, Endocrine Society, and American Psychological Association We are dedicated to providing care, education and support to patients and their families, while being sensitive to different experiences and circumstances.

+The Gender Health Clinic is a multidisciplinary clinic focused on children and youth seeking assistance with gender identity development and transition concerns.
 Our skilled staff will meet with new patients through age 16 on an individual basis for comprehensive evaluations, mental health consultations and education.
-Our services also include puberty-suppressing hormone therapy and gender-affirming hormone therapy.
-Furthermore, we can provide children and adolescents with connections to appropriate resources and support within the community.
+The most common care plans include ongoing psychological, emotional or social support.
+In some cases, our services may include reversible puberty-suppressing hormone therapy, gender-affirming hormone therapy and speech/voice training.
+Furthermore, we can provide children and adolescents with connections to other resources and support within Children’s Wisconsin and the community.

 Please return the form to us via mail or fax.